JaninaBistron/OriGamiNMRTest/README.md

 On the basis of our location-based game [OriGami](https://app.origami.ifgi.de) we created a test instrument for measuring navigational map reading (NMR) competencies: **OriGami NMR Test**.
-The main aim of the following R project is to show that our test instrument is objective, reliable, and valid.
-Moreover, we want to give the user the possibility to conduct OriGami NMR Test also for his or her preferred location.
+The main aim of the following R project is to give the reader details on our OriGami NMR Score calculation and the test evaluation.
+Moreover, we want to provide information and scripts for conducting OriGami NMR Test for another location or age group.

 For more information on **OriGami** visit the [Website](https://origami.ifgi.de).